waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Horizontal Push Anomaly 2 (Victory Road 2F):** At (4, 16), pushing the boulder from (5, 16) to (6, 16) did not move the player character, contradicting the general horizontal push rule again.
 - **Future Tool Idea:** A `multi_step_boulder_pusher` tool that can take a sequence of push commands (e.g., from the puzzle_strategist_agent) and execute them automatically.
 This would automate non-linear boulder puzzles.

-## A. Victory Road 2F (Eastern Puzzle @ 10,17)
+## A. Victory Road 2F (Puzzle @ Switch 10,17) - Investigation Log
+1. **[INITIAL CONCLUSION - FALSIFIED]** My initial analysis concluded that all on-floor boulders were unable to reach the switch, leading to the hypothesis that a multi-floor solution was required.
+2. **[OVERRIDE - SYSTEM DIRECTIVE]** Received a system directive stating the solution IS on the current floor.
+This falsified the multi-floor hypothesis.
-- **[FALSIFIED - AGENT HYPOTHESIS]** Agent suggested impassable tiles from (6, 17) to (9, 17) were a 'fake wall' for the southern boulder.
-Test failed; the wall is solid.
+3. **[AGENT HYPOTHESIS - FALSIFIED]** My `puzzle_strategist_agent`, deferring to the directive, suggested the impassable tiles from (6, 17) to (9, 17) were a 'fake wall' for the southern boulder.
+I tested this by pushing the boulder at (5, 17) east.
+The test failed; the wall is solid.
-- **[NEW HYPOTHESIS - DIRECTIVE DRIVEN]** A system directive states the solution is on this floor, overriding previous conclusions.
-The new plan is to maneuver the northern boulder at (6, 6) south, then east, and down the ramp at (8, 9) to reach the switch at (10, 17).
+4. **[CURRENT HYPOTHESIS - DIRECTIVE DRIVEN]** With the southern boulder path disproven, the only remaining on-floor option is the northern boulder at (6, 6).
+The new plan is to maneuver this boulder south, then east, and down the ramp at (8, 9) to reach the switch.
-- **[FALSIFIED - SYSTEM DIRECTIVE]** Multiple system directives have confirmed the solution is on Victory Road 2F.
-The multi-floor hypothesis is incorrect.

 ## Archived Hypotheses
 - **[CORRECTED] Pikachu Movement Mechanic:** Pikachu is a special NPC that can be walked through.
 If adjacent and not facing him, the first directional press turns the player, and the second moves onto his tile.
 The hypothesis that I needed to wait for him to move at Victory Road 2F (6, 11) was incorrect.